Azure/azure-sdk/docs/java/design.md

 ## Service clients

+TODO: Consolidate this section with Client iInterface section in new structure.

 {% include requirement/MUST id="java-service-client-name" %} name service client types with the _Client_ suffix (for example, `ConfigurationClient`).

 {% include requirement/MUST id="java-service-client-annotation" %} annotate all service clients with the `@ServiceClient` annotation.